praga-16/TSA_EXP5/README.md

 ### RESULT:
-Thus, we have created the Python code for time series analysis and decomposition of the AirPassengers dataset, effectively extracting the trend, seasonal, and residual components to understand long-term growth and cyclical patterns in air travel.
+Thus, we have created the Python code for time series analysis and decomposition of the Gold Price Prediction.